Just Dance 4: Track list

-Note: "Sexy and I Know It" by LMFAO was planned to be featured in the game, but was scrapped for unknown reasons.
-It was later brought back to Just Dance 2014 as a DLC.
+Note: Several songs, including "Sexy and I Know It" by LMFAO, "Respect" by Aretha Franklin, "Weapon of Choice" by Fatboy Slim featuring Bootsy Collins, "Move Your Body" by Beyoncé, & "So Good" by B.o.B were planned to be featured in the game, but were ultimately scrapped for unknown reasons.

 Downloadable content

 Wii

-DLC's for Wii were available from October 18, 2012 until the closure of the Wii Shop Channel on January 30, 2019.
+DLC's for Wii were available from October 18, 2012, until the closure of the Wii Shop Channel on January 30, 2019.

 Xbox 360

-DLC's for Xbox 360 can also be purchased from the Xbox Live Marketplace.
+DLC's for Xbox 360 were also available on the Xbox Live Marketplace until its discontinuation on July 29, 2024.

 PS3

 DLC's for PS3 are region locked (e.g., DLC's bought from US PSN Store will not work on a Region 3 disc).

 Wii U

-DLC's on Wii U are only available in the Nintendo eShop until its closure on March 27, 2023.
+DLC's on Wii U were only available in the Nintendo eShop until its closure on March 27, 2023.

 Note: "You Make Me Feel..." is only available as DLC if it has not already been unlocked with a Cheetos code of the exclusive, which had a minor adjustment between the two versions, as the Cheetos mascot, Chester Cheetah, was shown on the Cheetos version, and not on the DLC version.